phpDocumentor/fig-standards/proposed/phpdoc.md

 #### Description

-The @uses tag describes whether any part of the associated "Structural Element" uses, or consumes, another "Structural Element" or a file that is situated in the current project.
+The @uses tag describes whether any part of the associated Structural Element uses, or consumes, another Structural Element or a file that is situated in the current project.

-When defining a reference to another "Structural Element" you can refer to a specific element by appending a double colon and providing the name of that element (also called the "FQSEN").
+When defining a reference to another Structural Element you can refer to a specific element by appending a double colon and providing the name of that element (also called the "FQSEN").